fossunited/malgudi/README.md

 ## How to run

-Clone the repo.
+Step 1: Clone the repo.

 ```
 $ git clone git@github.com/fossunited/malgudi
 ```

-Setup a virtualenv and install the dependencies.
+Step 2: Setup a virtualenv and install the dependencies.

 ```
 $ python3 -m venv venv